dzonik125/ToDoList/README.md

 # ToDoList
-This repository contains a simple ToDo list project builts using Django + React.js and MongoDB as a database.
+This repository contains a simple ToDo list project built using Django + React.js and MongoDB as a database.